 Siebel gives scholarships for leading science graduate students.
 It also funds university research through a Stem Cell Institute and an Energy Institute.
 Eligibility for all of the above is limited to member universities.

 Simons is one of the country’s largest foundations devoted entirely to science and math research.
-Its three main programs are Mathematics and Physical Sciences, Life Sciences, and its Autism Research Initiative.
+Its three main programs support mathematics and physical sciences, life sciences, and autism research.

 Thrasher's science research funding goes to investigators studying pediatric illnesses, among other topics.
 Scientists around the world are eligible.

-Welch gives only to educational institutions working on chemistry in the state of Texas.
+Welch only supports educational institutions that work on chemistry in Texas.
 It provides research and departmental grants, endowed chairs, scholarships and educational programs for high school students.

 Whitehall supports researchers working in the life sciences, with a focus on neurobiology.